 - The net operating loss (NOL) deduction levels the playing field for firms with volatile and steady income, and is also not considered a tax expenditure for this report.
 For example, consider two firms, one with a \$100 loss in year one and a \$300 gain in year two, the second with a \$100 gain in each year.
 Without an NOL deduction, over the two years, the first firm would report \$300 taxable income, while the second would report \$200, even though each had \$200 net income over the two years.
-The 2020-21 Budget Act adopted a temporary 50 percent limitation on the usage of NOLs, which raises revenues.
-In addition, a cap of \$5 million on usage of business tax credits was adopted.
-The interaction of the two limitations raises additional revenue.
-Only the tax expenditures related to the usage of business tax credits are discussed in this report. - Across-the-board tax rate reductions do not represent tax expenditures.
+Across-the-board tax rate reductions do not represent tax expenditures.
 Tax expenditures resulting from changes in the rate structure only exist if different sets of rates are applied to a similar base. - Progressive rate structures do not constitute tax expenditures.
 The basic structure of California's income tax is progressive.
 For that reason, application of different tax rates to different income levels is a basic characteristic of the tax and does not represent a tax expenditure. - Exemptions or exclusions required by the U.S. Constitution, the California Constitution, or federal laws are generally not considered tax expenditures, even if they would qualify as tax expenditures if adopted by statute.
-One exception is the inclusion of the sales tax exemption for candy, which has been prohibited by the California Constitution from being taxed since 1992, but had been subject to sales tax prior to that constitutional change.
-An example of an exemption required by the California Constitution is the limitation on on the growth of assessed value under Proposition 13.
-This limitation implies a homeowner who had bought a homeat the California median in 1980 would be paying less than one-third of what a new homeowner would pay for buying a house at the median price in 2019.
-The limitations on assessed value for both commercial and residential property imply subsidies to existing property owners that would be equal to tens of billions of dollars. - Changes in tax law that alter penalties or interest or that accelerate or defer tax payments are generally not considered tax expenditures unless they are very narrowly targeted.
-For example, the County Assessors and Tax Collectors pledged to waive penalties and fees this year for late property tax payments in cases of COVID-19 hardship.
+An example of an exemption required by the California Constitution is the limitation on the growth of assessed value under Proposition 13.
+This limitation implies that a homeowner who bought a home at the California median price in 1980 would be paying property taxes that are about one-fourth of what a new homeowner would pay in property taxes for buying a house at the median price in 2022.
+The limitations on assessed value for both commercial and residential property imply subsidies to existing property owners that would be equal to tens of billions of dollars. - One exception to the general rule that Constitutional prohibitions are not deemed to be tax expenditures is this report's inclusion of the sales tax exemption for candy, which has been prohibited by the California Constitution from being taxed since 1992, but had been subject to sales tax prior to that constitutional change. - Changes in tax law that alter penalties or interest, or that accelerate or defer tax payments are generally not considered tax expenditures unless they are very narrowly targeted. - This report, consistent with the last six annual reports, does not include apportionment rules as a tax expenditure.
+In the past, the state has at various times adopted the following rules for apportioning income to California for most businesses that operate both inside and outside California: equal-weighted three-factor formula, double-weighted sales factor, elective single-sales factor, and mandatory single-sales factor.
+The 2015-16 Tax Expenditure Report and previous versions had considered equal-weighted three-factor formula to be normal tax law.
+The revenue impact of any of the other three apportionment rules was measured against this normal law.
+However, now that mandatory single-sales factor apportionment is required for most multi-state businesses and is used by the majority of the states in the nation, it is considered part of California's basic tax structure.
+As such, this report does not treat mandatory single-sales factor as a tax expenditure.